microtrain/bootcamp/16-Ionic/03-IonicAuth/README.md

 # Install @ionic/lab?
 Yes
 ```

-You will be creating a three page app/ in Ionic.
+You will be creating a three-page app/ in Ionic.
 ionic generate page *name
 * login
 * logout